 What’s your value proposition?

-I often ask people what they think their most critical business tools are – and I have to admit to being surprised by how rarely ‘value proposition’ is on the list.
+We often ask people what they think their most critical business tools are – and we have to admit to being surprised by how rarely ‘value proposition’ is on the list.

 A value proposition is one of the most vital tools a business can have – because it’s all about the people who keep your business alive: your customers.
 You value proposition defined the key economic and qualitative benefits that your product or service delivers from a customer’s point of view, and should prove – beyond a reasonable doubt – that the product will help the customer to either save money, make money, avoid a cost, or become more efficient.